-The sample required for the neonatal primary outcome is smaller (16,200) and, as all essential data are not currently collected for one component of this composite outcome (antibiotic administration within 48 hours of birth on postnatal wards) additional data fields will to be added to maternity systems at participating NHS sites.
+The sample required for the infant primary outcome is smaller (16,200) and, as all essential data are not currently collected for one component of this composite outcome (antibiotic administration within 48 hours of birth on postnatal wards) additional data fields will to be added to maternity systems at participating NHS sites.
 Therefore, we will collect these data on births prospectively during the period June 2018 to November 2020.

-Some neonatal outcomes of interest, including neonatal hypoxia, respiratory support or neonatal mortality, are already held by study sites or by the National Neonatal Research Database (NNRD).
-Where available and where the risk status, and pool usage of mothers can be determined, retrospective data will be utilised to increase the power of the analysis around secondary neonatal outcomes.
+Some infant outcomes of interest, including hypoxia, respiratory support or mortality, are already held by study sites or by the NNRD.
+Where available and where the risk status, and pool usage of mothers can be determined, retrospective data will be utilised to increase the power of the analysis around secondary infant outcomes.

-The NNRD holds individual patient level data on all babies admitted for National Health Service neonatal care in England, Scotland and Wales from 2014 to present.
-To obtain detailed treatment and outcome information on any baby who required admission to a neonatal unit, following their mother's pool use in labour, the identifiers of all babies born to women who used a pool during the period of prospective data collection will be extracted and matched to any records held by the NNRD.
+The NNRD holds individual patient level data on all infants admitted for National Health Service neonatal care in England, Scotland and Wales^{18 19} from 2014 to present.
+To obtain detailed treatment and outcome information on any infant who required admission to a neonatal unit, following their mother's pool use in labour, the identifiers of all infants born to women who used a pool during the period of prospective data collection will be extracted and matched to any records held by the NNRD.

-The primary study aim is to compare maternal and neonatal outcomes for 'low risk' women who gave birth in water (Group 1) against 'low risk' women who left the water prior to birth for reasons other than clinical need (Group 2) Figure 1.
+The primary study aim is to compare maternal and infant outcomes for low risk women who gave birth in water (Group 1) against low risk women who left the water prior to birth for reasons other than clinical need (Group 2) Figure 1.